How did Jesus open your eyes ?

 In John chapter 9, we find the story about a man who was born blind, and had lived that way into adulthood.
 But then one day, along came Jesus, and He opened the man’s eyes.
 It says in verses 1 & 2; “And as He passed by, He saw a man blind from birth.
 And His disciples asked Him saying; Rabbi, (which means, “teacher”) ..who sinned, this man or his parents, that he should be born blind?”

 People used to think that physical ailments were a punishment from God, because you had sinned.
-But that’s not true.
+But that’s never been true.
 So when the disciples asked Jesus who’s sin caused this man’s blindness, Jesus corrects their misunderstanding, and He says in verse 3; “Neither this man sinned, nor his parents.
-But it is so that the works of God might be displayed in him.”
-Jesus once said to the apostle Paul; “My power is perfected in weakness”.
-2 Corinthians 12, verse 9.
-And so that’s what Jesus is doing here, in the healing of the man born blind.
-He’s using the weakness of a man, to display the power of God.
+But, it is so that the works of God might be displayed in him.”

-But doesn’t that commands also include us?
-How could it not?
+Jesus was speaking to His disciples at that moment.
+But don’t those words now also apply to us today?
 Jesus is gone from the earth.
 His disciples are gone from the earth.
 But WE are here.
-Therefore, WE today, must work the works of God.
+If we’re to call ourselves Christians, then it’s WE who must work the works of God today.

 Jesus said in verse 5; “While I am in the world, I am the light of the world.”
 But on another occasion, in Mathew 5, verse 14, Jesus said; “YOU are the light of the world.
 A city set on a hill cannot be hidden.”
-Picture a city at night, and all the lights that are shining.
-It can’t be hidden, can it?
+Picture a city, set on a hill, at night, and all the lights are shining.
+It can’t very well be hidden, can it?
+And who would want to hide it?

 Jesus said that while He was in the world, HE was the light of the world.
 But now Jesus is gone, and so who’s the light of the world now?
 You are, if you’re a Christian.

 YOU are here to illuminate the world.
-YOU are here to open people’s eyes to the truth.
-Christians are like a city set on a hill, that can’t be hidden.
-Christians are supposed to be a refuge for the world.
-The church is “a city set on a hill”, lighting the way for the world.
+YOU are here to do the works of God, and YOU are here to open people’s eyes to the truth.
+Christians are like a city set on a hill, like a beacon of truth.
+Christians are a refuge for the world.
+The church as a whole, is “a city set on a hill”, lighting the way for the world.

+Think back to when you first learned the gospel.
 How did God “open your eyes” to the truth, that Jesus Christ is the Son of the living God?
 The truth that Jesus is the source of eternal salvation to all whose who obey Him?
 Did God open your eyes miraculously?
-Or did He open your eyes through a Christian preaching His word?
+Or did He open your eyes, through a Christian preaching God’s word?

 The church of Christ is like a city set on a hill; It PROCLAIMS the truth!
 It REVEALS the truth through the bible, so that eyes can be opened, and hearts can understand.
 And you as a Christian, are “the light of the world”.
 You give off light so that others can see.
 In other words, you exhibit the truth, so that others can see the truth, and know the truth.